ED-Tech

 Taking a blue sky approach in designing the new system while ensuring we didn't overlook the needs of existing users, gradually easing them into the future state."

-BUSINESS GOAL
+BUSINESS GOALS

 SOLUTION